sciactive/nephele/packages/nephele/README.md

 # Nephele Serve

-If you are looking for a ready-to-run WebDAV server for Linux and macOS, check out the [nephele-serve](https://www.npmjs.com/package/nephele-serve) package.
+If you are looking for a ready-to-run dedicated WebDAV server, check out the [nephele-serve package](https://www.npmjs.com/package/nephele-serve) on NPM or the [Nephele Docker image](https://hub.docker.com/r/sciactive/nephele) on Docker Hub.

 # QuickDAV

-If you're looking for an easy to use desktop app for local file transfers that uses Nephele as its server, check out [QuickDAV](https://sciactive.com/quickdav/) for both Windows and Linux.
+If you're looking for an easy to use desktop app for local file transfers, check out [QuickDAV](https://sciactive.com/quickdav/) for Windows, macOS, and Linux.

 # Work in Progress